My main research fields are:

 Ancient Dialogue Literary Criticism and History Comparative Literature

-My first book "The World of Tacitus' Dialogus de Oratoribus" will be published by Cambridge University Press in Spring/Summer 2014.
+My first book "The World of Tacitus' Dialogus de Oratoribus" was published by Cambridge University Press in September 2014.

 This book offers an interpretive survey of Roman discussions of literary criticism and history.
 It argues for a close and essential interrelationship of “primary” and “secondary” poetics in the Roman tradition, that is, that an author’s explicit discussion of how to judge and categorize literature (secondary poetics) can only be understood in light of the employment and manipulation of literary values within that same author’s text (primary poetics).
 It covers the major figures in Greek and Latin from the 2nd century BCE to the 2nd century CE, as well as the central themes (decline, Atticism/Asianism, evolution and the plastic arts) and main vocabulary of criticism (nature, artistry, talent, judgment, labor, and intention).